SSGoveia/mixedbredie.github.io/pgrouting-workshop.md

       ADD COLUMN rule text,
       ADD COLUMN isolated integer;

-4.2 Create the required indices on the source and target fields for the fast finding of the start and end of the route and, optionally, on the class and formofway fields for classification.
+4.2 Create the required indices on the source and target fields for the fast finding of the start and end of the route.

     CREATE INDEX sotn_road_source_idx ON public.sotn_road USING btree(source);
     CREATE INDEX sotn_road_target_idx ON public.sotn_road USING btree(target);